Nartynka/Nartynka/README.md

 _All links available on [Linktr.ee](https://linktr.ee/Nartyna)_

 <h4>🎮 Languages and Tools I use when making games!</h4>
-Godot Engine & Aseprite / Unreal Engine 5 & Blender / C++ with SDL
+Godot Engine & Aseprite / Unreal Engine 5 & Blender / C++ with SDL / Processing <em>for fun with math!</em>
 <h4>🌐 Languages and Tools I use in web dev:</h3>
 <p>JavaScript with React/Redux/Node.js/MongoDB/PHP/Figma</p>